French ship Pluton (1778)

-Pluton was a 74-gun French ship of the line built at Rochefort.

-Career

-Pluton took part in the Battle of Martinique on 17 April 1780, under La Marthonie.
-Albert de Rions took command, and captained her at the Battle of Martinique on 29 April 1781, at the Battle of the Chesapeake on 5 September 1781, at St. Kitts on 24–25 January 1782, and at the Battle of the Saintes on 12 April.

-She was renamed Dugommier in 1797 and seems to have seen little further active service.
-She was broken up in 1805.
+Pluton was a 74-gun ship of the line of the French Navy launched at Rochefort in 1778.
+Pluton took part in the Battle of Martinique on 17 April 1780 under Ship-of-the-line Captain Joseph Léon de La Marthonie.
+Ship-of-the-line Captain François Hector d'Albert de Rions captained her at the Battle of Martinique on 29 April 1781, at the Battle of the Chesapeake on 5 September 1781, at the Battle of Saint Kitts on 24–25 January 1782, and at the Battle of the Saintes on 12 April 1782.
+Pluton participated in French expedition to Ireland in December 1796 under Ship-of-the-line Captain Jean-Marie Lebrun.
+She was renamed Dugommier in 1797 and seems to have seen little further active service before being broken up in 1805.